We’re not talking about a campfire exactly. Rather, FIRE is a movement to retire early with enough money to outlast your life expectancy.

 There are essentially two stages to properly calculate what you need to save to retire earlier than the average person.

 First, we need to calculate how much you need to have saved up in order to retire, and second, we need to calculate how much you need to save each year in order to achieve your savings goal.
 We also need to take into consideration investment returns to accurately plan to achieve FIRE status.
+And remember that not all assets are equal.
+Liquid net worth values cash and other liquid assets over non-liquid assets.
 Here’s how it works.

 Calculate How Much You Need to Save To Retire